sbha/readdir_xl/README.md

 In this example, not every file has the same sheets or columns.
 File `test2.xlsx` has only one sheet, and `Sheet1` in `test3.xlsx` has only the first two columns.

-This custom function defined above can be modified to handle specific needs.
-For example, the column names can converted to lower case and spaces replaces with underscores:
+The custom function defined above can be modified to handle additional specific needs.
+For example, the column names can reformated so that they are always in a consistent format.
+In this case, everything is converted to lower case and spaces are replaced with underscores:

 ```
 read_sheets <- function(dir_path, file){